 “Overhead” means (a) payroll costs and other compensation of Constructor employees in Constructor’s principal and branch offices; (b) general and administrative expenses of Constructor’s principal and branch offices including charges against Constructor for delinquent payments; and (c) Constructor’s capital expenses, including interest on capital used for the Work.

 “Owner” is the person or entity identified in ARTICLE 1, and includes Owner’s Representative.
+Owner is not the Owner of the property being developed or the improvements, but is the Owner solely for purposes of this Agreement.

 The “Parties” are collectively Owner and Constructor.